LipSurf/plugins/docs/contexts.md

 # Contexts

 Contexts are specific states that LipSurf can enter, which limit the scope of commands that are valid.
-By default, if a command does not have a context, it is in the "default" context where most other commands work.
+By default, if a command does not have a context, it is in the "Normal" context where most other commands work.

 Use cases include:
  * Allowing certain commands only in certain situations.